At least 90 percent of business owners* hire a graphic designer to create a logo, choose a font, some colours, and tick the box on branding. Done!

 I started with the tech start-up in their first year of establishment as Head of Marketing.
 Unfortunately they had already locked in their logo, using the same colours as their main competitor and a very similar design.

-I knew that to build a successful brand I needed to create distinction between it and the competitor.
-Luckily the competitor had a very stagnant stoic brand and I could use this to my full advantage.
+I knew that to build a successful brand I needed to create distinction between it and the competitor, and this would largely be done with the rest of the brand strategy – values, messaging, personality.
+Luckily the competitor had a very impersonal stagnant brand and I could use this to my full advantage.

-We had a bold vision to be the most well recognised brand in our industry in Australia within 5 years.
+The vision was to be the most well recognised brand in our industry in Australia within 5 years.

 How I created the brand